qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 ```

-You might consider using adding one or both of the following lines here:
+You might consider adding one or both of the following lines here:
 ```yaml
 filterByTraceID: true
 filterBySpanID: true